rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/reboot.md

 	<tr>
 		<td class="clsSyntaxCells clsOddRow"><b>bootType:[Value]</b></td>
 		<td class="clsSyntaxCells clsOddRow">"Warm", "Cold" or "ColdCAD"</td>
-		<td class="clsSyntaxCells clsOddRow">Reboots the terminal using either a Warm or Cold software boot (as specified).
+		<td class="clsSyntaxCells clsOddRow">Reboots the device using either a Warm or Cold software boot (as specified).
 Note on CE6 & CE7 devices a 'ColdCAD' boot is required to replicate the Coldboot key sequence, e.g. 1+9+Power on an MC3000.</td>
 		<td class="clsSyntaxCells clsOddRow">N/A</td>
 	</tr>
 </table>